 When you begin to understand what pushes people to take a decision over another one, you can get a rather accurate picture of human nature.
 Agatha Christie has been relying entirely on her intuitive psychological understanding of people to create characters who don’t fall thin even on paper.
 Miss Marple and Hercule Poirot are exquisitely well defined, and, as readers, we already understand their behaviours and their values.

-But more importantly, Christie has made of her psychological instincts the key to solve the crimes that our favourite detectives face in her stories.
-She has created a world where every villain is a person of his or her own with feelings that readers can relate to.
+But more importantly; Christie has made of her psychological instincts the key to solve the crimes.
+She has created a world where every villain is a person of his or her own; with feelings that readers can relate to.
 Pain, love, fear, anxiety, Christie uses it all with the dexterity of a through observer of human nature.